wix-incubator/wix-code-docs/wix-blog-backend/wix-blog-backend/guides/blog-intro.md

 # Introduction

-Wix Blog allows site owners to create and manage blogs.
-They can create and manage posts, categories and tags on their blog page.
-Site contributers can also create and manage blogs given the appropriate roles and permissions.
+Wix Blog allows site owners and contributors to create and manage blogs.
+Site owners and contributors can create and manage posts, categories and tags on their blog in the dashboard.

-There are 3 types of blog roles:
-> - **Blog Editors** can fully manage the blog, but not other areas of a site.
-> - **Blog Writers** can create and publish their own posts on a blog.
-> - **Guest writer** can only create posts.
-Their posts must be reviewed and published by a site owner or blog editor.
+The wix-blog-backend API provides the functionality for getting and querying posts, categories, and tags from a blog.

+## Before you begin

-Before using the `wixBlogBackend` functions, [add Wix Blog](https://support.wix.com/en/article/wix-blog-adding-and-setting-up-your-blog) to your site.
+Before using any `wixBlogBackend` functions, [add Wix Blog](https://support.wix.com/en/article/wix-blog-adding-and-setting-up-your-blog) to your site.

-To use the Blog API, import `wixBlogBackend` from the `wix-blog-backend` module.
+To use the wix-blog-backend API, import `wixBlogBackend` from the `wix-blog-backend` module.

 ```javascript
 import wixBlogBackend from 'wix-blog-backend';
 ```

+## Terminology

+- **Posts**: A post is a published article on a blog site.
+It is also referred to as a publication.
+- **Categories**: A category is a grouping of similar and related posts.
+A post can be assigned to a maximum of 10 categories.
+- **Tags**: A tag is a subset of a category used to further organize blog posts.
+Tags provide the ability to filter through a blog.